Deterministic Teleportation and Universal Computation Without Particle Exchange: Discussion

+{Future work will aim to simulate the exchange-free controlled phase/controlled-Z gate we give in this paper, and the protocols we give making use of this, for realistic experimental component losses and noise (beyond the 34\% fail-to-reflect and 8\% fail-to-block imperfections we show fidelities for in Figs.~\mbox{\ref{fig:Fid}} and \mbox{\ref{fig:avgFidTC}}), and ideally to work with experimentalists to demonstrate the protocol in practice.}

 In conclusion, we have shown how the chained quantum Zeno effect can be employed to construct an experimentally feasible, exchange-free controlled-$\hat{R}_z$ operation, which is not only a universal gate, but can be considered a universal set.
 This allowed us to propose a protocol for deterministic teleportation of an unknown quantum state between Alice and Bob, without exchanging particles.
-The fact that the multiple cycles cause teleportation to happen gradually, in slow-motion so to speak, as opposed to standard quantum teleportation where the teleported state appears at once, is as interesting as it is surprising.